This easy cold crab dip recipe is an old favorite that I used to make any time we stayed at the beach.

 A Note about the Cocktail Sauce

 The cocktail sauce you use in this dip really matters.
 The cheap stuff is going to yield a sweeter dip.
 And if that blows your hair back, then go for it.
-But I like this dip when it’s got a little bit of a bite, which comes from having enough horseradish in the cocktail sauce.

 Now, it’s easy enough to make your own cocktail sauce out of ketchup and horseradish.
 But if you buy it pre-made, I highly recommend Kelchner’s.
 It is quite simply the bomb and it’s the only cocktail sauce I buy.